ChristopherPool/C-SharpProjects/README.md

 ## Smaller Projects
 * SmallToLarge - Console Application that reads from the console a series of three integers and displays the smallest and largest of them
 * IntroToIteration - Console Application that will display all the numbers from 19 down to 7 inclusively.
 After each iteration (loop) the program displays the number.
 * IntegerDivisor - Console Application that will loop through a series of numbers and divide each one with a Divisor.
-If the division has no remainder then display the value
+If the division has no remainder then display the value.